 - a.
 Possession or use of firearms in violation of the Alcohol, Drugs, and Weapons Policy - b.
-Possession of other weapons capable of inflicting injury - c.
-Unauthorized possession of hazardous chemicals - d.
+Possession of live ammunition - c.
+Possession of other weapons capable of inflicting injury - d.
+Unauthorized possession of hazardous chemicals - e.
 Possession or use of fireworks, firecrackers, sparklers, or other explosives, or being in the presence of such items